Bridging the Gap between Spatial and Spectral Domains: A Unified Framework for Graph Neural Networks: Framework Overview

 \subsection{Inside the Spatial and Spectral Domain}

-This subsection shows the hierarchical relationship among the spatial and spectral domains, respectively.
-The spatial-based methods can be classified into three subcategories, and there are specialization and generalization relationship among them: where it is a generalization from left to right, and specialization from right to left.
-Specifically, (A-1) summarizes all methods that linearly aggregate neighbors, i.e., learning a linear function among first-order neighbors, (A-2) contains approaches involving higher-order neighbors, and the order number is defined by the polynomials, and (A-3) covers aggregation with self-aggregation, which is called rational aggregation.
-Therefore, (A-1) is generalized as (A-2) when involving higher-order neighbors, and (A-2) can be generalized as (A-3) after adding self-aggregation.

-Similarly, the spectral-based methods are categorized into three subcategories: where it is a generalization from left to right, and specialization from right to left.
-Concretely, (B-1) outlines all models that aggregate frequency components using a linear function, while (B-2) uses polynomial approximation, and (B-3) includes rational approximation.
+The hierarchical link between the spatial and spectral domains is depicted in this subsection.
+Spatial-based techniques can be divided into three types, with specialization and generalization relationships existing: where it is a generalization from left to right, and specialization from right to left.
+Specifically, Linear Aggregation (A-1) comprises all algorithms for learning a linear function among neighbors in the first-order.
+Higher-order neighbors are included in Polynomial Aggregation (A-2), and the order number is defined by the polynomials.
+Additionally, Rational Aggregation (A-3) utilizes self-aggregation.
+Since the inclusion of higher-order neighbors causes linear aggregation (A-1) to transform into polynomial aggregation (A-2), and polynomial aggregation (A-2) to transform into rational aggregation (A-3) if self-aggregation is added.
+The approaches falling under the general category of spectral analysis can be grouped into three distinct groups: which includes left-to-right generalization and right-to-left specialization.
+Concretely, (B-1) outlines all models that aggregate frequency components using a linear function, while (B-2) uses polynomial approximation, and (B-3) applies rational approximation.
 Therefore, (B-1) can be generalized as (B-2) if replacing linear approximation with polynomial approximation, (B-2) is generalized as (B-3) if replacing polynomial approximation with rational approximation.
-Sections 3 and 4 will discuss details of these two threads respectively and exemplify using several graph neural networks.